 Paul's Final Missionary Journey

-After his acquittal Paul journeys to Crete (Titus 1:5) and begins what will be his final missionary journey.
-From Create he travels to Nicopolis (Titus 3:12) then likely leaves to fulfill his goal of preaching the gospel in Spain (Romans 15:22-28), possibly Great Britain, and other areas.
+After his acquittal Paul begins his final missionary journey by sailing to Crete (Titus 1:5).
+From Create he travels to Nicopolis (Titus 3:12) then likely leaves to fulfill his goal of preaching the gospel in Spain (Romans 15:22 - 28), possibly Great Britain, and other areas.

 Thrown back in prison